 - Use cloth towels or hand dryers instead of paper towels.

 - An old-style toilet can use up to 7 gallons per flush.
-If your office still has these put a brick or sand filled soda bottle in the tanks.
+If your office still has these, put a sand-filled soda bottle in the tanks.
 This will displace an equivalent amount of water, using less when the tank fills.
 (The ideal, of course, would be to replace old toilets with new ultra-low-flush models.)

 - Always turn off taps completely, ensuring that they don't drip.
-A tap, leaking at a rate of only one drop per second, can waste more than 25 litres of water a day – that's about 10 000 litres a year (Environment Canada).
+A tap leaking at a rate of only one drop per second can waste more than 5.5 gallons of water a day.
+That's 2,082 gallons a year.

 - Install low-flow faucet aerators to reduce the flow of water from taps.
 Even better, install motion sensor faucets.

 - Get continually running toilets fixed.
 They're huge water wasters and it could be just a simple fix.

 - Make sure all washroom cleaning products are eco-friendly.